nextflow-io/training/docs/basic_training/cache_and_resume.md

 !!! exercise

     Save the above snippet in a file named `template.html`.
-Then run this command (using the correct id for your run, e.g. `tiny_fermat`):
+Then run this command (using the correct id for your run, e.g., `tiny_fermat`):

     ```bash
     nextflow log tiny_fermat -t template.html > prov.html